20 Things to Do in Death Valley National Park

 How to get there:

-• Don’t miss the Father Crowley mural in nearby Lone Pine
+- Look for the Father Crowley mural in Lone Pine, CA

 16. Go Stargazing

-Far away from the light pollution of major cities, Death Valley National Park has some of the darkest skies in the United States and is has been designated as a Gold Tier International Dark Sky Park.
-This prestigious award is reserved for areas with exceptionally dark night skies.
+Far away from the light pollution of major cities, Death Valley National Park has some of the darkest skies in the United States and is designated as a Gold Tier International Dark Sky Park award is reserved for areas with exceptionally dark night skies.

 On nights when the moon isn’t full, you can see millions of stars and even the Milky Way with the naked eye.
 During the winter season, the park hosts special Dark Sky events and ranger-led stargazing activities.
 Check the park website or visit the Furnace Creek Visitor Center for details.

-• Winter season offers special Dark Sky events
+- Winter season offers special park sponsored Dark Sky events

 Mosaic Canyon is one of the most exciting short hikes in Death Valley National Park.
 The canyon gets its name from the smooth, polished marble walls that appear to be tiled with natural mosaic patterns created by flash floods over thousands of years.
 In some sections, the canyon is really narrow, with curved walls that have been smoothed by rushing water.